youpi0214/youpi0214/README.md

 # 💫 About Me:
-I’m a software developer passionate about solving problems and building meaningful solutions through code.
+I’m a software developer, passionate about solving problems and building meaningful solutions through code.
 I enjoy working on apps, web platforms, and APIs, and I’m always eager to learn and take on new challenges.

 ## 🌐 Socials: